stoico/dimartino/README.md

 ## How to use

-Pages and templates are coded Pug and CSS.
+Pages and templates are coded in Pug and CSS.

 To generate the HTML and CSS files from Pug, run Gulp using the following command: